Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Introduction

-The IRL approach to apprenticeship learning~\cite{abbeel2004apprenticeship} aims to match the frequency (counts) of features encountered in the learner’s behaviour with those observed in demonstrations.
+For example, the IRL approach to apprenticeship learning~\citep{abbeel2004apprenticeship} aims to match the frequency (counts) of features encountered in the learner’s behaviour with those observed in demonstrations.
 This technique provides necessary and sufficient conditions when the reward function is linear in the features encoding execution states, but results in ambiguities in associating optimal policies with reward functions or feature counts.
 An elegant reformulation of this using the principle of maximum entropy resolves ambiguities and results in a single optimal stochastic policy.
-Methods for maximum-entropy IRL \cite{ziebart2008maximum,wulfmeier2015maximum,levine2011nonlinear} identify reward functions using maximum likelihood estimation, typically under the assumption that the probability of seeing a given trajectory is proportional to the exponential of the total reward along a given path.
+Methods for maximum-entropy IRL \citep{ziebart2008maximum,wulfmeier2015maximum,levine2011nonlinear} identify reward functions using maximum likelihood estimation, typically under the assumption that the probability of seeing a given trajectory is proportional to the exponential of the total reward along a given path.
 Unfortunately, these methods are fundamentally frequentist and thus struggle to cope with \emph{repetitive sub-optimal demonstrations}, as they assume that frequent appearance implies relevance. i.e. If a feature is seen repeatedly across demonstration trajectories, it is deemed valuable, as are policies that result in observations of these features.
-This makes these approaches unsuitable for a broad class of tasks that require \emph{exploratory actions} or environment identification during demonstration.~e.g.~an expert using an ultrasound scan to locate a tumour (Fig. \ref{fig:unseen_reward}).

-Obtaining useful ultrasound images requires contact with a deformable body (see Fig. \ref{fig:expert}) at an appropriate position and contact force, with image quality affected by the amount of ultrasound gel between the body and the probe, and air pockets that obscure object detection.
+This makes these approaches unsuitable for a broad class of tasks that require \emph{exploratory actions} or environment identification during demonstration.~e.g.~an expert using an ultrasound scan to locate a tumour (Figure \ref{fig:unseen_reward}).
+Obtaining useful ultrasound images requires contact with a deformable body (see Figure \ref{fig:expert}) at an appropriate position and contact force, with image quality affected by the amount of ultrasound gel between the body and the probe, and air pockets that obscure object detection.
 This means that human demonstrations are frequently and inherently sub-optimal, requiring that a demonstrator actively search for target objects, while attempting to locate a good viewpoint position and appropriate contact force.
-This class of demonstration violates many of the assumptions behind maximum entropy IRL.
+This class of demonstration violates many of the assumptions behind existing reward inference schemes.

+In order to address this, this paper introduces probabilistic temporal ranking (PTR), a temporal ranking model of reward that addresses these limitations.
+PTR is a self-supervised approach and thus does not rely on the true reward or value function, using only a sequence of images or states to infer underlying reward functions.